 In addition to the funding provided by CRDC to researchers for RD&E, funding is also available to cotton growers and community groups for specific programs, as follows:

 The CRDC Grassroots Grants program encourages Cotton Grower Associations (CGAs) to apply for funding to support capacity building projects in their region.

 Up to $10,000 in funding is available for CGAs to help fund a project aimed at increasing the engagement of growers in the industry, solving specific regional issues and improving their skills, knowledge base and networks.

-Applications for the 2016-17 round of Grassroots Grants have now closed.
-Applications for the 2017-18 round will open on 1 July 2017, and close on 30 November 2017.
+Applications for the 2018-19 round open on 1 July 2018, and close on 30 November 2018.
 Applications will be reviewed on a first-come first-serve basis during this granting period and once the funds have been fully allocated, no further projects will be approved.